-This information describes your posterior pelvic exenteration surgery at Memorial Sloan Kettering (MSK), and will help you understand what to expect during your recovery.
+This guide will help you get ready for your posterior pelvic exenteration surgery at Memorial Sloan Kettering (MSK).
+It will also help you understand what to expect during your recovery.

 About Your Surgery

 Posterior pelvic exenteration surgery is a surgery that removes organs from your gastrointestinal and gynecologic systems.
 You may be having this surgery because you have cancer in your cervix or another organ in your gastrointestinal or gynecologic systems.

 Your gastrointestinal system includes your mouth, esophagus, small and large intestines, rectum, and anus (see Figure 1).

 During the surgery, part of your large intestine (colon) will be removed.
 Your rectum (bottom section of your colon) and anus will also be taken out.
 This means you will need a new place for stool (poop) to leave your body.

 The end of your remaining large intestine will be brought to the outside of your abdomen (belly).
 This creates a colostomy, which is a new place for stool to leave your body.
 The opening itself is called a stoma.
 A pouch will cover the stoma to collect your stool.
 Your healthcare team will teach you how to care for the stoma as you recover.
 Read the resource Caring for Your Ileostomy or Colostomy for more information about living with a colostomy.